Pilot Mandatory Meeting

 Pilot What And When

-The minimum time for the pilot scheme is 2 years, which takes us to 2030, although the pilot could in theory go on for up to 5 years.
 At the end of the pilot, the English and Welsh governments will separately decide whether to extend the scheme across the whole country.
 Details of any national scheme would require further new regulations to be drawn up and agreed at a later date.

 What Government Has Said